-Emil Kallina, a parent of one current Taylor CSE student and a member of the Parents’ Cabinet, is an attorney from Maryland who is one of the staff leaders of Charitable Planning, a Web site designed to maximize the ability of philanthropic donors to give to various organizations by providing people a simple education in the intricacies of charitable donations.
+Emil Kallina, parent of a then-CSE-student, is an attorney from Maryland as well as the founder and president of the site.
+Charitable Planning is a website that maximizes the ability of donors to give to various organizations by educating them in the intricacies of charitable donations.

-Kallina hired Luke Ehresman, a 2004 Taylor CSE graduate, as the Chief Technical Officer for charitableplanning.com.
-Kallina and Ehresman used their Taylor connections to involve CSE professors and students with the project over the past several years.
+Kallina hired Luke Ehresman, a 2004 Taylor CSE graduate, as the Chief Technical Officer.
+Kallina and Ehresman used their Taylor connections to involve CSE professors and students in the project.

 “We have always wanted to involve Taylor students and professors in the project for our mutual benefit,” Ehresman said.
 “It is a great opportunity for Taylor students to work on a real-life project, and we also gain from having fresh perspectives on the problems we are trying to solve.”

-“As a programmer, I feel that I grew quite a bit . . . along the lines of learning how to write things that are actually going to be used by customers, so every aspect of the project had to work with no margin for error,” Denardo said.
+“As a programmer, I feel that I grew quite a bit . . . every aspect of the project had to work with no margin for error.”